julianmummery/julianmummery.github.io/_pages/coding-projects.md

 </ul>
 <h5 style="padding-left:1em;">Engineer Checkin and Reporting</h5>
 <ul style="font-size:0.80em;">
   <li>This app was developed to allow checkin and reporting services that can be synchronised with a backend SQL Server database whilst on the job.
+The back office system (Sage CRM) is then used to access these records.
+Uploaded signatures and photos can also be synchronised with the back office system to acknowledge a completed job by the engineer.
   <br>
   <br>
   Sorry, No demo available.